Speaking: Vocabulary for Speaking C1

 Meaning: A small but critical weakness in an otherwise strong person or system.

 Listen to this informal meeting.
-Notice how the speakers use idioms to communicate complex ideas quickly and naturally.
+Notice how the speakers use these phrases to communicate complex ideas quickly.

 You don't need to memorize thousands of idioms.
 The key is to develop curiosity and use context clues.

-- Be an Active Listener/Watcher: When you're watching a movie or listening to a podcast and you hear a phrase that doesn't make literal sense, pause and write it down.
+- Be an Active Listener/Watcher: When watching a movie or listening to a podcast, pause and write down phrases that don't make literal sense.

-- Use a Quick Search: A quick online search like "What does 'in hot water' mean?" will give you the definition instantly.
+- Use a Quick Search: An online search like "What does 'in hot water' mean?" will give you the definition instantly.

-- Start Small: Choose 2-3 very common idioms that you like (e.g., `to play it by ear`, `to see eye to eye`) and practice using them in the right context.
-Natural usage comes with time and exposure.
+- Start Small: Choose 2-3 common idioms you like (e.g., `to play it by ear`) and practice using them in the right context.

 1. Your manager says, "This project's tight deadline is its Achilles' heel."
 What does she mean?

-A) The project is very strong overall, but the deadline is a critical point of weakness that could cause it to fail.
+A) The project is very strong overall, but the deadline is a critical weakness that could cause it to fail.

 B) The project is named after a Greek hero.